 Vermiculture can be carried out on the basement or in a balcony of the house.
 The advantage of a worm bin is that they can speed up the process.
 They make use of pure garden waste than that of garden waste once the colony is established.
 They are often smaller than that of composite bins.
 Paper can be used for worm bins.
 For example, a paper which cannot be put for recycling.
 Vermiculture is generally in practice in developing countries.

-Types of Earthworms – Vermiculture
+Types of Earthworms Used In Vermiculture

 Earthworms improve the quality of the soil as it recycles the organic waste of different life forms into humus.
 Based on feeding and burrowing habits four types of earthworms are cultivated in vermiculture.
 They are stated below:

 - Epigeic: These earthworms are found on the upper surface of the soil.
 They feed on soil fitter.
 They are not for burrowing.
-They are usually red, brown and red-brown in color.
+They are usually red, brown and red-brown in colour.
 They are small in size and do not contain stripes unlike other types of earthworms.

 - Anecic: They create a vertical burrow and they feed on a soiled litter.
 They are found in the upper part of the soil and in deep soil burrows.
 In grasslands, castings of these earthworms can be found.

-- Compost: As the name suggest these earthworms are found in the compost pit.
+- Compost: As the name suggests these earthworms are found in the compost pit.
 These types of earthworms dwell in the warm environmental conditions, in the presence of moisture and in a readily available composite material.

-Applications of Vermiculture
+Applications Of Vermiculture

 - They can be used as fish feed as vermicompost is rich in protein and other nutrients.
-Care must be taken not to put excess vermicompost as a fish food as it may alter the pH of a water.
+Care must be taken not to put excess vermicompost as a fish food as it may alter the pH of water.

 - In the improvement of land quality.
 That is due to mining, increased use of chemical fertilizers and urbanization there is a depletion in soil.
-To overcome this an EUI – Earthworm Inoculation Unit has been developed.
+To overcome this EUI – Earthworm Inoculation Unit has been developed.